Tekla Structures setup guidelines for administrators

 Project and firm folders

 Project and firm folders are meant for storing the customized files.
 For any company, we strongly recommend setting up firm and/or project folders on a shared file server accessible to all users.
-Having the hierarchy of project and firm folders will make updating company settings, ensuring that everyone uses the same settings in a project, and upgrading to a newer version of Tekla Structures much easier.
+Having the hierarchy of project and firm folders will make it much easier to update company settings, ensure that everyone uses the same settings in a project, and upgrade to a newer version of Tekla Structures.

 All the settings that are used on the company level (for example, company logo and drawing standards) should be stored in a firm folderfolder that is used for storing Tekla Structures-related files customized for a particular organization